Dhole/dhole.github.io/content/post/gameboy_cartridge_emu_2.md

 ```

 For games that use RAM, an array must be allocated on the SMT32F4.
 For this
-purpose, an array of 32KB will be declared:
+purpose, an array of 32KB (Maximum RAM size for MBC1) will be declared:
 ```
 uint8_t ram[0x8000]; // 32K
 ```
-Notice that the saved game will only reman as long as the STM32F4 is not powered
+Notice that the saved game will only remain as long as the STM32F4 is not powered
 off.

 # Results